awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 1. Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

-1. Choose the name of the bucket where your CloudTrail logs are stored\.
+1. Choose the name of the S3 bucket to update\.

 1. Choose **Permissions** and then choose **Public access settings**\.